nishtha1508/nginx/README.md

 #To run nginx container with persistent volume
 #docker run -d --name nginx -v <<volume_name or host_path>>:<<mountable_path>> -p 8080:80 mynginx
 docker run -d --name nginx -v nginxdata:/var/log/nginx -p 8080:80 mynginx

+#To integrate github and jenkins, I have added a webhook in github to trigger jenkins job whenever there is any push in the repository.